sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-12-07T16:25:22.000Z**

-\#LoadsheddingUpdate
-Thursday, 07 December 2023:
+**2023-12-08T13:41:10.000Z**

+\#POWERALERT1

-Eskom confirms that Stage 4 loadshedding was implemented at 16:00 today and will continue until 05:00 on Friday.
+Stage 3 loadshedding will be implemented from 16:00 today until 05:00 on Saturday.
+Thereafter, loadshedding stages will vary over the weekend.

-This will be followed by Stage 3 loadshedding from 05:00 until 16:00 on Friday.

- Eskom will communicate further on…